AtherActive/Collective-Texturepack/README.md

 # Collective Texturepack
- A texturepakc for the Collective Minecraft server
+ A texturepack for the Collective Minecraft server.

+# Changes from vanilla
+- CHIPS
+- CHIP ORE
+- CHIP BLOCK